-Building knowledge and capacity among organizations serving young people of color is a critical element of The Steve Fund’s mission.
-Therefore, we offer an array of virtual and in-person programs and services grounded in research and best practices designed to address the mental health and wellbeing of young people of color and ensure they have an equal opportunity to thrive in their academic and career pursuits.
-Sessions have been designed and are led by mental health research and practice experts with multidisciplinary and diverse backgrounds.
+The Steve Fund offers an array of virtual and in-person programs and services grounded in research and best practices designed to address the mental health and wellbeing of young people of color and ensure they have an equal opportunity to thrive in their academic and career pursuits.
+Our content has been designed and is led by mental health research and practice experts with multidisciplinary and diverse backgrounds.

 The Steve Fund offers consulting services to college leaders and other personnel to inform and support their efforts to meet the mental health needs of students of color.
 To this end, working with noted multicultural mental health and higher education experts, our consultation expertise includes psychiatry; psychology; diversity, equity and inclusion; development of organizations, programs, policies, strategies and services; and communications about mental health and emotional wellness.
 Our goal is to illuminate the urgent need to better understand, deepen, and leverage the links among emotional well-being, academic success, and successful transition to productive career achievement and life goals.